Potter has losing return to Brighton; City tops EPL with win - WHIZ News

 And the worst part for Chelsea was that the scoreline wasn’t at all misleading.

-Brighton was 2-0 up after 14 minutes and added the third before halftime, having looked more confident and ambitious than the visitors.
+Brighton was 2-0 up after 14 minutes and added the third before halftime, having looked more confident and ambitious than the visitors who saw forward Christian Pulisic miss their best chance when he somehow shot wide with the goal gaping after a rebound.
 Kai Havertz pulled one back for Chelsea early in the second half but Pascal Gross finished off the scoring in injury time for the hosts.

+“The atmosphere was really intense here, and we didn’t necessarily match that level of intensity from the start,” Potter said.
+“Clearly, Brighton were better at what they did, so we have to take that as a lesson – even though it’s a painful one for us.”

+Brighton has taken just two points from a possible 15 since Potter’s departure but earned a first win under new coach Roberto De Zerbi — and the club’s first over Chelsea since 1933.

 The loss means Chelsea dropped eight points behind Manchester City, which took the overnight lead in the standings by beating Leicester 1-0 away thanks to an inch-perfect free kick from Kevin De Bruyne in the second half.

-Arsenal can reclaim top spot by beating last-placed Nottingham Forest at home on Sunday.
+Arsenal can reclaim top spot on Sunday by beating last-placed Nottingham Forest at home.

 City was without star striker Erling Haaland for the first time because of an ankle problem but De Bruyne made sure that didn’t matter when he curled in a set-piece from 25 yards that dipped under the crossbar and in via the post in the 49th minute.